 Please click here to see a list of resources available through the College of Engineering Academic Support.

 Sigma Gamma Tau (SGT) is the Aerospace Honors Society and they offer free tutoring for many courses.
 Please visit the SGT Website for more information.

 Students are encouraged to meet with their Faculty Mentor once a semester but are not required to meet with them every semester.
-All undergraduate ASEN students are encouraged to meet with their Faculty Advisor in the Fall semester.
+All undergraduate ASEN students are encouraged to meet with their Faculty Mentor in the Fall semester.

 Many of the sessions occur in a group setting so that you can meet upper-classmen that share similar interests in research.